ReadB4Interacting/ReadB4Interacting/README.md

 ────────────────────────────────────────────────────────────────────────────────────

+Im not one to judge people's likes and dislikes but just dont be an ass about it :)

-I tend to stay afk in game, feel free to sit with whenever but I might not talk at all, dont take it personally ‹𝟹 Please refrain from flirting with me as it makes me very uncomfortable, jokes are fine and tonetags aren't needed for those who are wondering.
+I tend to stay afk in game, so if you wanna talk to me do it in whispers where im most likely to see, feel free to sit with whenever but I might not talk at all so dont take it personally <3
+Please refrain from flirting with me as it makes me very uncomfortable, jokes are fine if youre a close friend and tonetags aren't needed for those who are wondering.
-Avoid taking heavy inspo of my ocs, I dont want recolored versions of my characters. ^^
+Avoid taking heavy inspo of my ocs, you will be hidden. ^^

 ────────────────────────────────────────────────────────────────────────────────────

-Hide list

-» skin stealers

-» problematic people